callumhackett/obsidian_polka_theme/README.md

 }
 ```

-will have this effect (callouts are thrown in for good measure):
+will have the following effects, among others (callouts are thrown in for good measure):

 ![Customization](color_customization.png)